dragaoazuljr/dot-config/readme.md

 # Dotfiles config
-My personal dot files config for IDEs like vscode, neovim.
-And some useful scripts.
+This is a repository of my personal dot file configurations for IDEs such as vscode and neovim, as well as some useful scripts

 ## Neovim
-Neovim configuration heavily based on @devaslive youtube video: https://youtu.be/ajmK0ZNcM4Q
+This neovim configuration is based heavily on a YouTube video by @devaslive (https://youtu.be/ajmK0ZNcM4Q).

-Run `nvim/install-dependencies.sh` before starting neovim to install all node dependencies.
+Before starting neovim, run nvim/install-dependencies.sh to install all node dependencies.

+### FauxPilot
+This nvim config uses two forked repositories, FauxPilot and Copilot.vim, and changes them to work locally instead of calling Github servers.
+To make this work, clone the dragaoazuljr/fauxpilot repository, and then run ./setup.sh (requires Docker) to configure fauxpilot and download the necessary models.
+After that, just run ./launch.sh to start a Docker compose with the AI model loaded.

+### Copilot.vim
+For this package, the endpoint that the plugin calls has been changed to go to FauxPilot instead of Github Copilot servers.
+The plugin still has all the telemetry, and disabling it is not yet possible.

+This will be installed with `:PackerInstall` command.

 ## VScode

-Run `code/install-extensions.sh` to install extensions listed on `instaled-extensions.md`

-To extract current installed extensions use the commands on the `get-extensions-commands.md` file.
+To install extensions listed on instaled-extensions.md, run code/install-extensions.sh.
+Commands to extract currently installed extensions are available in the get-extensions-commands.md file.